Skyward (novel): Reception

-Skyward debuted on the New York Times Best Sellers list as number three in the Young Adult Hardcover category.
+Skyward debuted on The New York Times Best Sellers list as number three in the Young Adult Hardcover category.
 Publishers Weekly praised the fearless heroine and memorable cast and liked how the cliffhanger ending sets up the next novel.

 Sequels

-In December 2018, Sanderson confirmed in his yearly "State of the Sanderson" that the second book entitled Starsight was currently finished and awaiting final revisions.
-It was released on November 26, 2019.
+Starsight, the second novel, was released on November 26, 2019.
 Starsight follows Spensa as she continues investigating the mystery of the Krell and her defect.
 The third book titled Cytonic was released on November 23, 2021 while three novellas co-written by Janci Patterson titled Sunreach, ReDawn, and Evershore were released around the same time.
-Book 4, Defiant, is expected to complete the series in 2023.
+Book 4, Defiant, the final installment in the series, was released on November 21, 2023.

 Television

 Universal Television purchased the rights to the series in 2020.